Robertson is excited to build on the momentum generated from Oxygen’s twelve-year span as the only rural artist run centre in the region.

 Business developments in the Kootenays

 Keith Powell is the publisher and founder of Kootenay Business magazine which is part of the Koocanusa Publications family.
-He has written a regular sales and marketing column, called Ad Talk, in Kootenay Business magazine for over 20 years.
-He is a director of Kootenay Rockies Tourism.
+He has written a regular sales and marketing column, called Ad Talk, in Kootenay Business magazine for over 30 years.

 E-mail Keith if you have a business story idea.